Brightness

 ## Fan noise

-A few tablets (only Wacom as far as I know) have fans.
-And these fans help to keep their brighter displays cool.
+A few tablets — only Wacom as far as I know — have fans.
+These fans help keep their brighter displays cool.
 The fan noise can be disturbing for some people.
-For others it doesn't matter.
+For others, it does not matter.

 ---